dagger/dagger/docs/guides/oy1q7-writing_extensions_nodejs.md

 server.run();
 ```

 1. Also feel free to import any other third-party dependencies as needed the same way you would with any other go project.
-They should all be installed and available when executing in the cloak engine.
+They should all be installed and available when executing in the dagger engine.
 1. Some more examples:
    - [yarn](https://github.com/dagger/dagger/blob/cloak/examples/yarn/index.ts)
    - [netlify](https://github.com/dagger/dagger/blob/cloak/examples/netlify/ts/index.ts)